eddiecorrigall/xlsx-populate/README.md

 <a name="Sheet+getCell"></a>
 ### sheet.getCell() ⇒ <code>[Cell](#Cell)</code>
 Gets the cell with either the provided row and column or address.
+If passed nothing, then null is returned.
+If passed a Cell, then the Cell is returned.

 **Kind**: instance method of <code>[Sheet](#Sheet)</code>
 <a name="Sheet+getCellRange"></a>